varnish/Varnish-Book/varnish_book.rst

    Varnish is distributed with many utility programs.
    ``varnishtest`` is the script driven program that we use main testbed in this book.
-   With ``varnishtest`` you can create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behaviour.
+   With ``varnishtest`` you can create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behavior.
    This is useful to simulate transactions and provoke a specific behavior.

-   You can use ``varnishtest`` when writing VCL code or developing VMODs.
+   You can use ``varnishtest`` when configuring your Varnish installation, i.e., writting VCL code, or developing VMODs.
+   In fact, we recommend you first to write your tests as part of your design.
    ``varnishtest`` is also useful to reproduce bugs when filing a bug report.

    This section develops basic knowledge about ``varnishtest``, and you will learn more about it throughout the book.
    Another way to learn how to create Varnish tests is by reading and running the ones included in Varnish Cache under ``bin/varnishtest/tests/``.
    Further documentation of ``varnishtest`` is found in its man page, README file ``bin/varnishtest/tests/README`` and https://www.varnish-cache.org/docs/trunk/reference/varnishtest.html.

-   ``varnishtest`` has its own languate: the Varnish Test Case (VTC) language.
+   ``varnishtest`` has its own language: the Varnish Test Case (VTC) language.
    This language is fairly simple to understand as we shall see next.

 The Varnish Test Case (VTC) Language